grafana/agent/docs/sources/flow/reference/cli/convert.md

 If you have unsupported features in a source configuration, you will receive [errors] when you convert to a flow configuration.
 The converter will also raise warnings for configuration options that may require your attention.

+You can find a detailed migration guide for this [here](../../../getting-started/migrating-from-promtail/)

+### Static

+Using the `--source-format=static` will convert the source configuration from [Static](../../../../static) to Grafana Agent Flow configuration.

+If you have unsupported features in a source configuration, you will receive [errors] when you convert to a flow configuration.
+The converter will also raise warnings for configuration options that may require your attention.

+You can find a detailed migration guide for this [here](../../../getting-started/migrating-from-static/)